-Amazon Prime Student is a cheaper version of Amazon Prime designed specifically for college students.
-Prime Student gives college students access to free 2-day shipping and a variety of other Amazon-specific services at half the price of the company's traditional Prime membership.
+Amazon Prime Student is a more affordable version of Amazon Prime.
+It's designed specifically for college students giving them access to free 2-day shipping and a variety of other Amazon-specific services at half the price of the company's traditional Prime membership.

 - Not a Prime Student member?
 You can sign up for a free 6-month trial (opens in new tab)

 - Prime Student subscribers (opens in new tab) can save $7 per month on Prime Music Unlimited, the full-featured upgraded version of Prime Music.

 Amazon Prime Student: free 6-month trial @ Amazon (opens in new tab)

 Prime Student gives you access to free 2-day shipping, Prime Video, exclusive Prime member only deals, and more.
 Amazon Prime Student costs $69/year, which is 50% less than a typical Prime membership.
 Alternatively, you can opt for a monthly plan at $7.49/month.

 Even though Amazon raised the annual cost to $69 (monthly membership also jumped to $7.49), Amazon Prime Student is still indispensable.
 Plus, students get a free six-month trial, which is substantially longer than the 30-day trial standard Prime members receive.
 Here's a break down of Amazon Student's main features.